 QuickBooks is an entry-level accounting system that’s perfect for the startup business or companies with less than $5 million in revenue.
 It’s easy to learn and easy to use.
 As companies grow, keeping up with the increasingly complex financial demands of the business can start to put a strain on the system.
 Companies who are experiencing growing pains with QuickBooks frequently turn to an Enterprise Resource Planning (ERP) system that is designed to manage a more sophisticated business model.
 An ERP software system bundles multiple day-to-day business processes — including the financial management capabilities of a system like QuickBooks — in one system, allowing the company to streamline a variety of business processes all under one umbrella system.

 There is no simple answer to how much an ERP, or Enterprise Resource Planning, the system will cost.
 Each ERP system comes with out-of-the-box modules as well as additional modules available for an extra fee.
 The implementation process is typically done by an outside consultant and takes several months to complete.
 Factors that affect the total cost include which software is chosen, how it’s delivered (on-premise or in the cloud), if any additional modules or third-party services are purchased, how much customization and staff training is needed, what the annual maintenance fees are for the software and what the consulting partner charges.
-In general, a small or mid-sized company can expect to spend between $50,000 and $500,00 on an ERP system.
+In general, a mid-sized company can expect to spend between $50,000 and $500,00 on an ERP system.